The ODZ foot in the door

 International context

 In England, planning applications for "inappropriate development" in the Green Belt — the closest equivalent to Malta's ODZ — are approved only around 20% of the time.
-Malta's ODZ approval rate of roughly 85-90% is four times higher.
+Malta's overall ODZ approval rate is 71% (19,707 grants vs 8,027 refusals) — more than three times higher.
 England's National Planning Policy Framework treats Green Belt as a near-absolute constraint, requiring "very special circumstances" to justify development.
 Malta's ODZ framework uses similar language but the data shows the outcome is radically different.
+(At ODZ commission hearings specifically, the approval rate climbs to 91% — see the commission section below.)

 What this means going forward

 The reservoir-to-dwelling pipeline raises fundamental questions about whether ODZ protection is a genuine land-use constraint or a speed bump that adds paperwork but not protection.
-If 17.8% of reservoir sites eventually get something else approved, the planning system is not preventing development in the countryside — it is phasing it.
-The 2020-2021 peak of 300+ reservoir approvals per year suggests a wave of dwelling applications will follow in the late 2020s.
+If 27.5% of reservoir sites eventually get something else approved at the same site, the planning system is not preventing development in the countryside — it is phasing it.
+The 2020–2021 peak of 300+ reservoir approvals per year suggests a wave of dwelling applications will follow in the late 2020s.

 The ODZ Commission: three people, no dissent